Drill Presses & Chucks

 Now the lamp is very secure when moving the head & there is no magnet to attract metal swarf.

-overall drill travel is ¾".
+overall drill travel is 3/4".
 Use the highest RPM.
-Hold
+Hold the aluminum ring between your fingers.
+It is mounted

 Miniature Drill Press